ruzko/power-profiles-daemon-scripts/README.md

 Small scripts to take advantage of power-profiles-daemon on linux computers.

-These scripts set the profile of powerprofilesdaemon.
+These scripts set the profile of power-profiles-daemon.
 Make them executable with
 `sudo chmod +x powersave.sh && sudo chmod +x performance.sh`